rociomer/rociomer.github.io/_pages/about.md

 # News
 * *22-06-2022* - Excited to share that I’ll be joining the faculty in the Data Science & AI division at Chalmers as an assistant professor starting January 2023, where I will be starting my own research group in data-driven molecular design!
 * *29-04-2022* - Our recent work on synthesizable molecular design was [featured](https://news.mit.edu/2022/ai-molecules-new-drugs-0426) on MIT News.
-* *03-02-2022* - I am co-editing a collection on "Geometric Deep Learning and the Physical Sciences" for Frontiers in AI & Big Data.
-You are welcome to [submit manuscripts](https://www.frontiersin.org/research-topics/29954/geometric-deep-learning-and-the-physical-sciences) on this research topic until April 30, 2022!
 * *22-01-2022* - Our conference paper on synthesizability-constrained molecular generation was accepted at ICLR 2022.
 Check out the paper and discussion [here](https://openreview.net/forum?id=FRxhHdnxt1).
 * *13-12-2021* - Juan recently presented his work on a transferable Boltzmann generator for molecular conformer generation at the [ELLIS Machine Learning for Molecule Discovery Workshop](https://moleculediscovery.github.io/workshop2021/) (poster #7).
 Check out his paper [here](https://cloud.ml.jku.at/s/sKtfdFpoTp9F7sJ).
 * *13-11-2021* - I recently spoke with Abhigyan Ray about my scientific journey on the Random Walks podcast.
 You can listen to the podcast on your favorite platform [here](https://linktr.ee/randomwalks).